Register for all GSCCS trainings and events at www.girlscoutsccs.org/full-calendar/

-New Leader Orientation – Required prior to first troop meeting, schedule after Volunteer Application is approved.
-This face to face meeting with a Council representative (volunteer or staff member) focuses on your volunteer position, reviews Volunteer Essentials and Girl Scouts of Central California South’s Policy and Procedures and information for starting a troop.
+New Leader Orientation – Required prior to first Troop meeting, this face to face meeting with a Council representative (volunteer or staff member) focuses on your volunteer position, reviews Volunteer Essentials, Girl Scouts of Central California South’s Policy and Procedures and information for starting a troop.
 All adults serving in leadership positions in Troops must complete orientation prior to their first meeting with the girls.
-Contact your Membership Department at (800) 490-8653 for more information on scheduling Orientation.
+Contact your Membership Development Specialist at (800) 490-8653 for more information on scheduling Orientation.
+Cost: Free

-Leadership Essentials (LE1) – This session will give adult volunteers who work directly with girls the tools to manage a group of girls while providing a safe experience, understand the Promise and the Law, lay out a typical meeting and describe the importance of all of the components of the Girl Scout Leadership Experience.
-This training is required for all new leaders, co-leaders and assistant leaders within three (3) months of appointment.
+Basic Leadership Training (BLT) – This session will give adult volunteers who work directly with girls the tools to manage a group of girls while providing a safe experience, understand the Promise and the Law, plan a typical meeting and describe the importance of all of the components of the Girl Scout Leadership Experience.
+This training is required for all new Leaders, co-Leaders and assistant Leaders within three (3) months of appointment.
 Volunteers MUST attend New Leader Orientation prior to attending this class.

 Trip Planning – This class is required prior to taking your Troop on any overnight experience.
 Learn how to work with girls and adults to plan, carry out and evaluate day trips, overnight sleepovers at a home, school, church or hotel.
-This class is offered face to face or as a take home study course and covers budgeting, safety requirements, emergency procedures, transportation, equipment, insurance and other essential information needed for overnight trips.
+This class is offered face to face or as a home study course and covers budgeting, safety requirements, emergency procedures, transportation, equipment, insurance and other essential information needed for overnight trips.
 Contact Shelly Rodriguez, Operations Administrative Assistant at email@example.com or (800) 490-8653 ext.
 121 to request the home study course.

 Heald College: 255 W. Bullard Ave., Fresno, CA 93711